 Day 7: Review & Build Your Rules

-- Example: “If price fails to break a micro high/low in my favor after entry, I cut at breakeven.”
+- Example: “If price fails to break a micro high/low in my favor after entry, I move stops to breakeven and wait for another valid setup.”

 Your rules must be based on your personal execution performance and emotional triggers.